Digital Transformation Changes Everything

 Challenge #5 – How Do You Measure Success

 The metrics that the product team is accountable for also are changing.
 There is more accountability for business metrics such as growth, revenue, and profits.
-The CPO’s role for most companies is now a true business role, measured by both product success and business success.
+The CPO’s role for most companies is now a true business role, measured by both product performance and business success.

-Coming soon: Actions you can take to measure business & product success.
+Remember, what gets measured gets managed.
+Here are actions you can take to measure business & product success.

 Challenge #6 – Prioritization